Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 • Irregular meal patterns

 Maintaining balanced nutrition can help regulate energy levels and focus.
+Anyone considering major diet changes, especially for a child, should consult a qualified healthcare professional.

 Tips for Attention Deficit Disorder Management